Documentation & Tutorials

 Reverse DNS, or rDNS, is exactly the opposite of classic forward DNS as we know it.
 Forward DNS maps a hostname to an IP address.
 Reverse DNS means we are mapping the IP address to a hostname.
 This can be very useful, especially if you want to send emails from your server.

 If you are using the default reverse DNS (

 *.pub.cloud.scaleway.com), you may experience problems with deliverability of your emails and during the subscription of certain tools like JMRP (Junk Mail Reporting Program) and SNDS (Smart Network Data Services) - services provided by Microsoft to whitelist your IP’s on their email servers.

 Important: To complete this tutorial, you have to configure a matching

 A-recordpointing to your IP address.
 If you have created the A record recently, it may take up to 24 hours before the operation can be completed.

-Once the reverse DNS has been updated, it may take up to 24 hours before the propagation occured.
+Note: Once the reverse DNS has been updated, it may take up to 24 hours before the propagation occurred.